datguyJeanLuc1231/Classic-Arcade-Game/README.md

 ## Installation
 * Download or clone the repository to your device
-* Once you unzipped the folder, open the `index.html` file to begin playing.
+* Once you have unzipped the folder, open the `index.html` file to begin playing.
-* Or if you don't feel like it, you can just click on this link here: https://github.com/datguyJeanLuc1231/Classic-Arcade-Game

 ## How to play
 1) Use your arrow keys to move the hero around the board